 Check your barns and stables for ventilation and leaks.
 If needed, give your livestock a three-sided shelter to hide from the wind.
 If you own equine, check our article that covers horse blankets, including how to properly fit your horse for blanketing.

 How much water do your animals need in the winter?
 Experts say that cattle need up to 14 gallons a day, horses need upwards of 10 gallons, and sheep need three gallons.
 That’s why it’s important that you check every pipe, connection, and trough for cracks or other damage before it gets cold.
 Install frost-free faucets if necessary, and be sure you have your tank heaters installed or ready to go.
 The last thing you want to do is spend an hour or more chipping away ice so your livestock can get a drink.

 Control the Mud

 Depending on where you live, mud can be a serious concern for hoof care and other issues.
-Adding gravel, sand, or woodchips to feeding and watering areas can help cut down on mud.
+Adding gravel, sand, or woodchips to feeding and watering areas can help.
 You may need to add more gravel if the mud worsens.

 Stock up on Feed